TengMCing/bushfire-paper/README.md

 This is a one-year research of bushfire ignitions in Victoria during the Australian 2019-2020 bushfires season.
 The outcomes include a [thesis for Weihao Li's honours degree](https://github.com/TengMCing/bushfire-paper/tree/master/thesis), a [thesis for Chang Liu's master degree](https://github.com/timtam3/Bushfire/tree/master/Australian%20Fire) and a [shiny app](https://github.com/timtam3/Bushfire/tree/master/Code) (credit to Chang Liu) for presentation.

+### Research objectives

-Three main aims of this research are:
+The overall objectives of this research are:

 1. Develop an spatio-temporal clustering algorithm to detect bushfire ignitions from satellite hotspot data
 2. Build an classification model to predict the cause of bushfire ignitions in Victoria during the 2019-2020 season given